Two-photon sideband transition in a driven quantum Rabi model : Quantitative discussions with derived longitudinal drives and beyond the rotating wave approximation: Benchmarking with numerical simulations

 In the previous subsections, we have fixed $g/2\pi$ by 200 MHz.
 In this subsection, we perform the simulation with different $g$ while fixing the drive strengths and the other system parameters.
 We use $f_q$ = 4.0 GHz and $f_c$ = 6.5 GHz in the simulation.
 We scan $g$ from 100 MHz (strong coupling regime) to 500 MHz (ultrastrong coupling regime).

-In Fig.~\ref{fig:gscan}, we plot the red and blue sideband transition rates with different qubit–cavity coupling strength $g$.
+In Fig.~\ref{fig:gscan}, we plot the red and blue sideband interaction rates with different qubit–cavity coupling strength $g$.
 Fig.~\ref{fig:gscan}(a,b) describe mono-chromatic drive cases and Fig.~\ref{fig:gscan}(c,d) describe bi-chromatic drive cases.
 Drive strengths $\epsilon_{d}$ are fixed by 100 MHz (red) and 300 (blue) MHz, respectively.
-Similar to the previous results in Fig.~\ref{fig:single-sbrates} and Fig.~\ref{fig:double-sbrates}, the full analytical model (solid lines) explains the numerical simulation results better than the other model does when the drive strengths are small enough.
+Similar to the previous results in Fig.~\ref{fig:single-sbrates} and Fig.~\ref{fig:double-sbrates}, the full drive model with the derived longitudinal drive (solid lines) explains the numerical simulation results better than the other model does when the drive strengths are small enough.
 As $g$ becomes larger, the discrepancy between the numerical and analytical values also becomes larger.
 Eventually, the numerical results fall into the other analytical models in (b) and (d).
 We can also confirm that a significant portion of the $\Omega_{sb}$ is attributed to $\Omega_{sb}^{(1)}$.